Sam-Ham-UCSD/cse15l-lab-reports/LabReport1.md

 - This code attempted to change the directory to a `Hello.java`, but it failed even though `Hello.java` is in `lecture1`

-- This is an error because it doesn't do anything in the end and it comes with an message saying that `cd` doesn't work with `Hello.java` because it isn't a directory.
+- This is an error because it doesn't do anything in the end and it comes with a message saying that `cd` doesn't work with `Hello.java` because it isn't a directory.

 ## `ls` command prompts